Return to Digital Photography Articles

 If you have found JPEGsnoop useful and would like to support its continued development, consider making a small contribution.
 Donations will help encourage me to add new and interesting features.
 Found an interesting use for the tool?
 Let me know!

-This application has been designed and tested to run on Windows XP, Windows Vista and Windows 7.
+This application has been designed and tested to run on Windows XP / Vista / 8 / 10.
 As of version v1.7, Windows XP SP1 is a minimum requirement.
 JPEGsnoop is fully portable, so it does not require any installation!